dustinkirkland/ssh-import-id/README.md

 	'gh:' for Github
 	'lp:' for Launchpad

-Additional ones can be configured with the `URL` enviroment variable:
+Additional ones can be configured with the `URL` environment variable:

 	URL="https://gitlab.com/%s.keys" ssh-import-id user